college mcp-logo-header-white mcpherson

 A bold vision.

-Restoring a vehicle to compete to win at Pebble Beach Concours d’ Elegance is a bold undertaking, especially when the work will be done by a group of apprentice restoration students.
-Yet that is exactly what the Automotive Restoration program has set out to do with a 1953 Mercedes-Benz 300 S Cabriolet.
+Restoring a vehicle to compete to win at Pebble Beach Concours d’ Elegance was a bold undertaking, especially when the work is done by a group of apprentice restoration students.
+Yet that is exactly what the Automotive Restoration program set out to do with a 1953 Mercedes-Benz 300 S Cabriolet.

 300 S

-Learn more about the concours project vehicle and follow our student’s progress as they prepare to compete at Pebble Beach in 2023.
+Learn more about the concours project vehicle that won 2nd in class at Pebble Beach in 2023.

 MB300 S body